wasp-lang/web/docs/deploying.md

 ---

 :::danger
-While you can deploy Wasp projects, Wasp is still in alpha and not yet production-ready, since it might have critical security or other types of issues.
+While you can deploy Wasp projects, Wasp is still in alpha and not yet production-ready.

+It might have critical security issues or other types of issues, and therefore we don't recommend deploying to production yet.
 :::

 Right now, deploying of Wasp project is done by generating the code and then deploying generated code "manually", as explained below.